Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Why some tubeless tires aren’t included in this review

-I’ve looked closely at adding other everyday tires with puncture belts that get reviewed in industry publications including the Pirelli Zero Race TLR, Goodyear Eagle F1, and Challenge Strada Pro HTLR.
-The tire loss rolling resistance of these falls a step or so below the tires that I have included at the 60 to 80 psi pressure range that’s right for most of us.
+I’ve looked closely at adding other everyday training and racing tires that get reviewed in industry publications, including the Pirelli Zero Race TLR, Goodyear Eagle F1 R TLC, and Challenge Strada Pro HTLR.
+The tire loss rolling resistance of these falls a step or so below the tires I have included at the 60 to 80 psi pressure range that’s right for most of us.

-And then there are a handful of thin, puncture-belt free tubeless road bike tires that have tire loss rolling resistance so low that some enthusiasts may be tempted to ride them if only in races.
-I’m talking about tires like the Vittoria Corsa Speed G+ 2.0 and Schwalbe Pro One TT TLE.
+There are a handful of thin, puncture-belt-free tubeless road bike tires that have tire loss rolling resistance so low that some enthusiasts may be tempted to ride them, if only in races.
+I’m talking about tires like the Vittoria Corsa Pro Speed TLR, Schwalbe Pro One TT TLE, Continental Grand Prix 5000 TT TR, and ENVE Race Day

 * * * * *